- Why should I repair my existing windows?

 - Our three-story warehouse at 212 Center Street houses the Significant Elements architectural salvage store as well as our Work Preserve job training program.
 Many of our classes and workshops take place in the Conservation Lab classroom located within the building.

-- 210 Center Street, next door to Significant Elements, contains our offices and library.
+210 Center Street, next door to Significant Elements, houses our offices.

 - HI’s activities run the gamut from low-cost programming such as the Preservation Basics Series to hands-on workshops, tours, and special events.